 Image | Adut Akech via Instagram

 Winter is fully upon most of us which means drier, colder temperatures that can wreak havoc on your hair.
-Here's how to make your wig a true protective style to protect your natural hair and scalp against the cold, dry weather.
+Here's how to make protective styling using wigs easy in order to protect your hair from damage caused by cold, dry weather.